PVI-DSO: Leveraging Planar Regularities for Direct Sparse Visual-Inertial Odometry

 \subsection{Weight Determination of Photometric Error}

-Since the camera's photometric calibration and distortion correction have significant influences on the direct VIO methods, the weight ratio of photometric and inertial errors is often difficult to determine.
-In this paper, we use the method of parametric study to obtain the standard deviation of the photometric error to determine the weight, {for the EuRoC MAV dataset and TUM VI dataset, we drew the cumulative error curve of pose estimation in Fig.\ref{fig:v2_02_standard_derivation} after setting different standard deviations.} The results in Fig.\ref{fig:v2_02_standard_derivation} (a) show that setting the standard deviation of the photometric error to 11 performs best in the EuRoC dataset, as shown in Fig.\ref{fig:v2_02_standard_derivation} (b), for the TUM VI dataset, a standard deviation of 16 is optimal.
+Since the camera's photometric calibration and distortion correction have significant influences on the standard deviations of the photometric error, it is difficult to determine the weight ratio of the photometric residuals and inertial residuals in the optimization.
+In this paper, the parametric study method is used to obtain the optimal standard deviation of the photometric error.
+After setting different standard deviations, the cumulative error curves of 200 and 120 runs on the EuRoC dataset and TUM VI dataset are counted.
+According to Fig. \ref{fig:v2_02_standard_derivation}, it can be seen that the different weight ratio of photometric and inertial residual has a great impact on the positioning results of the system, and the experimental results on the TUM VI dataset are more sensitive to the different settings.
+At the same time, we can also observe that in the experiments, the best performance is obtained by setting the photometric error standard deviation 11 and 16 on the EuRoC and TUM VI dataset, respectively.